 Discussions with artists who have shared studios have led to some key insights into the best ways to approach shared studio space.
 One hint?
-Look at it as an opportunity, above all, and dig into various ways to make it work for you!
+Look at it as an opportunity, and above all, explore ways to make it work for you.

-Artists seeking larger square footage in highly sought areas often find themselves either sacrificing with their wallet or their volume of artistic output.
-One suitable compromise is to find another artist to occupy an art studio space either at times when you’re not available to work onsite or to divide the space in a way that fits each artist’s respective practice.
+If you’re seeking more square footage in highly sought-after areas, you may find some studio spaces unaffordable.
+One suitable compromise is to find another artist to occupy an your studio either at times when you’re not available to work onsite or by divide the space in a way that fits each artist’s respective practice.
 Most important, though, is personal chemistry: How do you like the other artist in your shared space?
 Is the artist you would be sharing with a personal friend or friend-of-a-friend?
 A complete stranger?

 The sweet spot, as with roommates, seems to fall in the middle: someone you know, but don’t spend every waking moment around.
 If you are considering someone you know casually or barely know as your potential studio mate, it would benefit you both to sit down somewhere for a casual cup of coffee to chat about boundaries.
 By understanding what the expectations are in times of pricing and timing at your shared art studio space, miscommunication can be avoided farther down the line.